Bucks pull away in second half to beat Trail Blazers - KTVZ

 Antetokounmpo made 16 of his 24 field goal attempts to go along with seven rebounds and six assists in 35 minutes.
 Milwaukee improved to 12-4 and 9-1 at home.

+“I thought he played with his teammates well and then played well himself,” Bucks coach Mike Budenholzer said.
+“Everybody made the right pass.
+If you don’t make the right pass, if you’re holding it too much, they can junk it up with all the different things they do defensively.”

+Milwaukee outscored Portland 30-18 in the third quarter after leading 63-61 at halftime.

-Bucks guard Jrue Holiday scored 13 of his 17 points in the fourth quarter, and Grayson Allen added 17 points and eight rebounds.
+Then Bucks guard Jrue Holiday scored 13 of his 17 points in the fourth quarter, including a shot from behind the backboard.
 Holiday opened the quarter with a 3-pointer to give the Bucks a 96-79 lead and had the first nine Milwaukee points in the period.

+“It was good for him to see it go in,” Budenholzer said.
+“He scored a lot of different ways.”

+Grayson Allen played aggressively and contributed 17 points and eight rebounds for Milwaukee.

-Anfernee Simons paced the Trail Blazers (10-7) with 29 points and Josh Hart had 17 points.
-Jusuf Nurkic contributed 16 points and 10 rebounds.
+Anfernee Simons paced the Trail Blazers (10-7) with 29 points and Josh Hart added 17 points.
+Center Jusuf Nurkic had 16 points and 10 rebounds.
 Portland lost its third straight game.

+“Obviously playing Giannis it’s always going to be a tough night,” Simons said.
+“He’s just so tough to guard.
+It took all five of us to guard him.”

 Portland took a 32-30 lead after the first quarter while shooting 58.3% from the field (14 of 24).

-The teams traded the lead eight times in the first half with the Bucks taking a 63-61 edge at halftime.
-Antetokounmpo elevated over Nurkic for an emphatic dunk but Simons sank a baseline shot just before the buzzer to close the gap to two points.
+The teams traded the lead eight times in the first half.
+Antetokounmpo elevated over Nurkic for an emphatic dunk but Simons sank a baseline shot just before the second-quarter buzzer to close the gap to two points.

-Simons scored 16 points in the half and Nurkic added 12.
-Antetokounmpo and Portis each had 13 for Milwaukee.

 Antetokounmpo scored 19 points in the third quarter as the Bucks extended their lead to 93-79 entering the final period.